OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   flow:
     memcap: 33554432              #The maximum amount of bytes the flow-engine will make use of.
     memcap-policy: bypass         #How to handle the flow if memcap is reached (IPS mode)
-    hash_size: 65536              #Flows will be organized in a hash-table.
+    hash-size: 65536              #Flows will be organized in a hash-table.
 With this option you can set the
                                   #size of the hash-table.
     Prealloc: 10000               #The amount of flows Suricata has to keep ready in memory.